enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/react-component-props.md

 ## As component Attribute

-- `prop` is name of function argument
+- `props` is name of function argument
 -  Object's **property** is the component's **attribute**

 ```js